Is All-Clad cookware worth it? Why is it so expensive? What makes All-Clad better than other brands?

 The D3, D5, Copper Core, and G5 stainless steel cookware collections are 100% made in the USA.

 The only products they don’t produce in the US are some tools, accessories, and electric appliances that don’t require bonding.
-The HA1 and Essentials collections are made in China, and the FusionTec collection is made in Germany.
+The HA1 and Essentials collections are made in China.

 Also, the lids and handles across all collections are made in China and attached in the United States.